YYS13/DeepLearming_HW2/README.md

 ### Run all
 ### You will get four-layer model information for 3channels input
 ### Model's parameters will be saved in ./models as  3_channels_four_layer_model.pth

+# ./Resault directory save all result screenshots of models